 4. What is the assessment of viral pneumonia?

-Low-grade fever, non-productive cough, WBC normal to low elevation, less severe than bacterial.
+Low-grade fever, non-productive cough, WBC normal (or slightly increased); it is typically less severe than bacterial pneumonia

-High fever, productive cough, WBC elevated, chest X-ray show infiltrates more severe.
+High fever, productive cough, WBC elevated, and severe infiltrates on the chest x-ray

-6. What are some ways for therapeutic management of pneumonia?
+6. What methods can be used for the therapeutic management of pneumonia?

-7. What medication therapy can be used for pneumonia?
+7. What medications can be used for the treatment of pneumonia?

 8. What type of pneumonia is frequently undiagnosed?

 9. What are the three key signs of bacterial pneumonia?

 Expectoration of yellow sputum, increased white blood cell count, and the presence of fever.

 10. What type of anatomic alteration leads to aspiration pneumonia?

 Alveolar consolidation, atelectasis, and inflammation of the alveoli

 The Egan's book is known as the "Bible of Respiratory" and is highly recommended.